|

 children using Zoloft and nonusers.
 The statement, though, does not discuss

 any possible link between the drug and violent acts against others.
+Trying to

 blame a drug for causing someone to commit a crime is an uphill fight, but

+it has been done successfully.
 In April, a Santa Cruz, Calif.,

 jury acquitted a man of attempted murder after he beat his friend, then

 blamed the episode on Zoloft.
+National

 Association of Criminal Defense Lawyers spokesman Jack King said the